calmm-js/partial.lenses/EXERCISES.md

 * Define a traversal that targets the `x` properties of the coordinate pairs.
   * <span class="hint">Compose [`L.elems`](/#L-elems) and
     [`'x'`](/#L-prop).</span>
-* Support removal so that the whole coordinate pair is removed and removing last produces and empty array.
+* Support removal so that the whole coordinate pair is removed and removing the last one produces an empty array.
   * <span class="hint">Use [`L.removable`](/#L-removable).</span>
   * <span class="hint">Use [`L.define`](/#L-define).</span>